Adaptech/letseventsource/README.md

 ### What is Event Markdown (EMD)?

 EMD is a simple convention-based textual representation of an Event Storming.
 It attempts to retains the key characteristics which make sticky-on-a-wall, group-of-people event storming so successful, such as deliberate fuzziness.
-You can try it out at https://webeventstorming.com/ .
-There is a 30 second intro at https://webeventstorming.com/howto .
+You can try it out at https://webeventstorming.com. https://youtu.be/1Pb4a8lr74E has a 30 second intro.

 ### What is “Green” Event Markdown?